THE PRIMARY PROBLEM

 When only a small share of voters participate, elected officials focus on those voters.
 The priorities of most Texans go unheard.

-Lawmakers prioritize winning their next primary over representing their constituents, leading to gridlock and partisan extremes.
+As fewer people participate, strong candidates choose not to run.
+Lawmakers prioritize winning their next primary over representing their constituents, leading to gridlock and declining voter enthusiasm.

 Most people don’t skip primaries because they don’t care.

-Primaries arrive quietly.
+• Primaries arrive quietly.

-Information is scattered.
+• Information is scattered.

-Voting rules feel confusing.
+• Voting rules feel confusing.

-Many voters assume November is what matters.
+• Many voters assume November is what matters.

 When people lack clear, trusted information, they disengage.